Institute F.C.: Return of Paul Kee, promotions and relegations (2010–present)

-2010–11 season was the club's first season back in the second tier in 4 years, and saw Paul Kee return to the club, after being appointed as Head of Development near to the end of the season.
+2010–11 season was the club's first season return in the second tier in 4 years, and saw Paul Kee return to the club, after being appointed as Head of Development near to the end of the season.
 The club brought home the North West Senior Cup after beating Coleraine 3–1 in the final, and finished in 8th place in the league, having won 6 out of their last 8 league games to ease any relegation fears that there had been before this run of form.

 In the 2011–12 season, the club completed a cup double having won the North West Senior Cup for the second successive season, once again beating Coleraine in the final.
 The result was 4–2 and the match was played at the Riverside Stadium.
-This was accompanied by great success in the Craig Memorial Cup, lifting the trophy after beating Tobermore United in a penalty shoot-out, when the match ended in a stalemate 1–1 result at Fortwilliam Park.
+This was accompanied by success in the Craig Memorial Cup, lifting the trophy after beating Tobermore United in a penalty shoot-out, when the match ended in a stalemate 1–1 result at Fortwilliam Park.
 The club finished in 3rd place in Championship 1.

 The 2012–13 season included the appointment of Paul Kee as manager and a North West Senior Cup final defeat to Coleraine; 3–0 at the Coleraine Showgrounds.
 The club finished 3rd in Championship 1 for the second successive season, missing out on the promotion play-off place, finishing 3 points behind league runners-up Warrenpoint Town.
 The club lifted the Irish Intermediate Cup for the first ever time after defeating Ards Rangers 1–0 in the final with a late winner from Darren McFadden.

 Once again the club were promoted to the top tier after being crowned champions of NIFL Championship 1 on the final day of the season, with a 1–1 draw against Harland & Wolff Welders for Bangor meaning the 2–0 win in the North-West derby at home to Limavady United was enough to see the club finish top of the pile for the second time.
 A successful season, despite an Intermediate Cup semi-final defeat to Armagh City and including another North-West Senior Cup final appearance – ending in a defeat in a penalty shoot-out to Newbuildings United – was enjoyed by the club.
 A 2014–2015 NIFL Premiership season in which the club were relegated once more after a 12th (bottom) placed finish, also saw a North-West Senior Cup triumph, beating Moyola Park 3–1 in the final at the Riverside Stadium in October 2014.
-The season's end also marked the end of Paul Kee's second 4-year stint in charge after being relieved of his duties in April 2015; as well as the resignations of key board members such as chairman Keith McElhinney and vice-chairman Trevor Hewitt.
+The season's end also marked the end of Paul Kee's second 4-year stint in charge after being relieved of his duties in April 2015; as well as the resignations of several board members such as chairman Keith McElhinney and vice-chairman Trevor Hewitt.